 Well, there’s the less watered-down taste of course.
 To do that, this higher-end chilly coffee retains its integrity in one main way: The coffee is brewed in cold (or room temperature) water, rather than hot water.
 Shocker, we know.
 But there’s much more to it.
 Let’s delve into the details of this popular summertime drink and also tell you the best way to make both at home so you can save a few dollars.

 Cold brew is created by steeping medium-to-coarse ground coffee in room temperature water for 12 hours or longer and then filtering out the grounds for a clean cup without sediment.
 Unlike regular coffee, cold brew is never exposed to heat.
 Cold brew uses time, rather than heat to extract the coffee’s oils, sugars, and caffeine.
+(But, because rules were meant to be broken and some people prefer the taste, hot bloom cold brew is a thing.)

 Cold brew coffee is for those who plan ahead.
 It’s a long, gradual process, that can take up to 24 hours, like making sun tea, only without the sun.
 The result is a very smooth, rich infusion, with low levels of acidity, which can be a relief to those with sensitive digestive systems.
 But this process can flatten a coffee’s taste, leaving behind the nuances of properly ice-brewed coffee, which some describe as a full-bodied, Guinness-type mouthfeel.